arjavpoudel/arjavpoudel.github.io/_pages/about.md

 ## 🧐 Professional Experience

 Over Summer 2024, I worked as an ML Engineer Summer Intern at **UKAEA**, developing novel machine learning solutions for **experimental validation** within fusion technology, focusing on physics-informed approaches to predict discrepancies in tokamak divertor monoblock simulations.
-As Head of Computer Vision at **HumanEd**, We're combining **computer vision** and **deep reinforcement learning** to build a biomimetic hand for autonomous Rubik's cube solving, building upon previous work by OpenAI to create a generalised infrastructure (but thois time without any specialised sensors).
+As Head of Computer Vision at **HumanEd**, we're combining **computer vision** and **deep reinforcement learning** to build a biomimetic hand for autonomous Rubik's cube solving, building upon previous work by OpenAI to create a generalised infrastructure (but this time without any specialised sensors).